AnimeshRy/portfolio/content/about/index.md

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-After graduating from [IP University](https://www.ipu.ac.in), I've currently started as a Software Engineer 2 at [Meetri](https://www.meetri.in/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm currently working as a Software Engineer at [Meetri](https://www.meetri.in/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I dabble with multiple technologies simultaneously and like to understand and work the end to end aspects of software no matter how large or small it maybe!

 Here are a few technologies I've been working with recently: